 - 1. monitor the process for preparing accounting, financial and non-financial information and, as necessary, make recommendations for ensuring its integrity.
-In this framework, the Audit Committee must, in particular: - analyse the quarterly and annual financial statements published by the Company after each closing and examine certain items in greater detail before they are presented to the Board of Directors; - ensure that accounting policies are appropriate and properly applied in the preparation of parent company and consolidated financial statements; - examine changes to accounting policies and rules; - verify the accounting treatment of any significant transactions conducted by the Company; - examine the scope of consolidated companies and the reasons why certain companies might not be included therein; - examine significant off-balance-sheet commitments; - 2. monitor the efficiency of the internal control and risk management systems (in particular those relating to the collection, preparation, treatment and control of accounting and financial information) as well as, as necessary, the internal audit in relation with the procedures pertaining to the preparation and the treatment of accounting and financial information, without prejudice to its independence.
+In this framework, the Audit Committee must, in particular: - analyse the quarterly and annual financial statements published by the Company after each closing and examine certain items in greater detail before they are presented to the Board of Directors; - ensure that accounting policies are appropriate and properly applied in the preparation of parent company and consolidated financial statements; - examine changes to accounting policies and rules; - verify the accounting treatment of any significant transactions conducted by the Company; - examine the scope of consolidated companies and the reasons why certain companies might not be included therein; - examine significant off-balance-sheet commitments; - 2. monitor the effectiveness of the internal control and risk management systems (in particular those relating to the collection, preparation, treatment and control of accounting and financial information) as well as, as necessary, the internal audit in relation with the procedures pertaining to the preparation and the treatment of accounting and financial information, without prejudice to its independence.
 In this regard, the Audit Committee provides an opinion on the management report which, in accordance with the law, provides for the main characteristics of the internal control and risks management procedures set up by the company related to the establishment and the treatment of financial and accounting information; - 3. monitor the audit of the parent company and consolidated financial statements by the Statutory Auditors, by taking into account, as necessary, the statements and conclusions of the controls performed by the Haut Conseil du Commissariat aux Comptes (H3C).
 To this end, members of the Audit Committee must more specifically:

-- inform themselves of and examine the auditing approach and the principal areas of risk and uncertainty in the parent company and consolidated statements (including the half-year statements) identified by the Statutory Auditors as prescribed by law and discuss their conclusions with them, including when SCOR executives are not present; - inform themselves of significant weaknesses in internal control identified by the Statutory Auditors, if any, and inform the Board of Directors of them; - examine with the Statutory Auditors their conclusions on all transactions requiring special attention on their part (capital increases, control of forecasts, etc.). - 4. lead the process of selecting the Statutory Auditors proposed to shareholders at their General Meeting and issue a recommendation in this regard in accordance with applicable laws and regulations, examine their auditing programme, their recommendations, issue an opinion on the amount of the fees they request for the provision of account certification services, grant prior approval for the provision of services other than accounts certification to the benefit of the Company or a Group company and this, after having assessed the risks threatening the Statutory Auditor's independence; it makes sure of the respect of the cap in fees for services other than accounts certification defined by applicable laws and regulations.
+- inform themselves of and examine the auditing approach and the principal areas of risk and uncertainty in the parent company and consolidated statements (including the half-year statements) identified by the Statutory Auditors as prescribed by law and discuss their conclusions with them, including when SCOR executives are not present; - inform themselves of significant weaknesses in internal control identified by the Statutory Auditors, if any, and inform the Board of Directors of them; - examine with the Statutory Auditors their conclusions on all transactions requiring special attention on their part (capital increases, control of forecasts, etc.). - inform themselves regularly of the results of the review of ordinary agreements entered into at arm's length conditions, and inform the Board of Directors in accordance with the law; - 4. lead the process of selecting the Statutory Auditors proposed to shareholders at their General Meeting and issue a recommendation in this regard in accordance with applicable laws and regulations, examine their auditing programme, their recommendations, issue an opinion on the amount of the fees they request for the provision of account certification services, grant prior approval for the provision of services other than accounts certification to the benefit of the Company or a Group company and this, after having assessed the risks threatening the Statutory Auditor's independence; it makes sure of the respect of the cap in fees for services other than accounts certification defined by applicable laws and regulations.
 In this regard, the Committee is provided with information on the fees to be paid by the Company and its Group to the Statutory Auditors and their respective networks; - 5. review all of the Company's accounting and financial documents and information before publication, in particular to ensure that the information presented to the market is consistent with that contained in the financial statements; - 6. interview the Group's financial and accounting managers on any subject within its remit;